It’s expensive and won’t be for everyone, but the iPhone XS Max is a great phone in just about every area.

 It’s an ‘S’ year for iPhone revisions.
 That means instead of complete redesigns, refinements and spec-bumps are the order of the day.
 Despite this being the case, the iPhone XS Max feels like a more significant revision than the smaller iPhone XS.
 This is because it offers users an iPhone X design in a ‘Plus’ size.
 In short, this is the device that many wanted last year.

 It’s not the only exciting large phone we’ve seen this year and it has some strong competition.
-The Samsung Galaxy Note 9 arguably does more with the big screen, offering the S Pen stylus and plenty of multitasking features.
+The Samsung Galaxy S10 arguably does more with the big screen as does the Huawei P30 Pro.
 There’s also the OnePlus 6T, a phone that’s half the price of the XS Max.

 iPhone XS Max – Design

 The most significant update to the iPhone line this year is the iPhone XS Max.
 Where the iPhone XS feels like the smallest jump between new iPhones, the Max version genuinely offers something different.